mbrezu/Shovel/csharp/docs/CsharpGettingStarted.md

  * other values that you shouldn't be handling directly (such as return addresses, callables etc.)

+`Shovel.Value.String` returns a value similar to a `Nullable`, `Shovel.Either<T>`. `Either` wraps a value and an exception in the same data structure.
+The point is we cannot extract a string from an integer.
+If we try to, the `Either` instance will have `HasValue == false`, `Error != null` and if we try to extract the actual string by calling `Value`, then `Error` will be thrown.
+On the other hand, if the `Shovel.Value` really holds a string, `String.Value` will give us that string.
+The same scheme holds  for the other types.

+In these examples we call `Value` on the `Either` instances without any worries because we already checked the type - this is the recommended pattern.

 Note about Shovel hashes: the keys must be strings wrapped as `Shovel.Value`s.